CL-CHEN-Lab/Kronos_scRT/README.md

     InstRpacks      Install all the required R packages fastqtoBAM      Trims and maps reads
-    binning         Calculates mappability and gc content for bins to be used with Kronos CNV CNV             Calculates copy number variation
+    suggests 		Suggests parameters for binning, cell filtering and RT resolution starting from fastqtoBAM report or manual input binning         Calculates mappability and gc content for bins to be used with Kronos CNV CNV             Calculates copy number variation
     10xtoKronos     Converts 10X genomics files in a format that Kronos can use